-The second preparedness challenge of January is to clean out and organize your pantry food so you will eat the foods that you store.
+The second preparedness challenge of January is to organize your pantry food so you will learn to eat what you store.
 Members of The Church of Jesus Christ of Latter-day Saints are encouraged to gather a 3-month supply of pantry food, but where do you put it?
-Some people don’t have room for a 3-month supply of food in their kitchen, but you’d be surprised how much more room you will have when you bring order out of chaos.
+You’ll be surprised how much more room you will have when you bring order out of chaos.
 Here are several ideas to help you organize your pantry.

 Organize Your Pantry Food

 - TAKE EVERYTHING OUT Food or nonfood, take everything out and put it on your kitchen table and counters.
 Then wipe those shelves clean!
 Add shelf paper to make it look nice.
 This project could take several days.